ByteLemon/cyang53.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Chen Yang is a postdoc fellow at AIM Group of the Chinese University of Hong Kong, supervised by Prof. Yixuan Yuan.
+His research includes computer vision and machine learning, with special interests in domain adaptation and federated learning.